noh24/fetching-fashion/README.md

 - Learning about MongoDb x3
 - Learning about Mongoose and Express and Node x5
 - Learning about Express Router / API end points / backend user verification with express x3
 - Learning about paypal API/sandbox/creating endpoints/checkout x3

+## Acknowledgements

+This project was inspired by and uses design images from the Shark Paw website.

 ## License